alliance-pcsg/primo-plugin-devenv/README.md

 # primo plugin development environment

+[Please note: this repository is archived and is no longer updated.]

 this repository provides a starter development environment for primo customization plugins. it is intended as a lightweight alternative to [primo-explore-devenv](https://github.com/ExLibrisGroup/primo-explore-devenv).

 the environment is structured to support writing plugins in modern (es6+) javascript and compiling them to a single es5-compatible javascript file using [webpack](https://webpack.js.org/). this file can be distributed as-is or uploaded as an npm package. it should ultimately be added to the `custom.js` file in a primo-explore view package.